 In his presentation, Serhii Pelivan spoke about the technology of blockchain and crypto-business within the framework of the current legal base in Ukraine.
 The expert carefully considered the basic concepts of crypto-business, operations with using of cryptocurrency in Ukraine, and tax implications for operations with cryptocurrencies.

 Artem Barinov spoke about the legislative initiatives of Ukraine aimed at resolving the legal status of the cryptocurrency, as well as the activities related to its issuance and exchange.
-In particular, the legal basis of crypto-business in Ukraine and the main provisions regarding the legal status of the cryptocurrency, its purchase, exchange, taxation and prospects were examined.
+In particular, the legal basis of crypto-business in Ukraine and the main provisions regarding the legal status of cryptocurrency, its purchase, exchange, taxation, and prospects were examined.

 The event brought together representatives of many international companies in Ukraine.
 Active dialogue after the seminar, as well as a large number of questions asked by the participants of the event, were the evidence of a lively interest in the chosen topic.

 To register for upcoming events as part of our series of seminars about Ukraine, go to the “events” section on our website.